 The bankruptcy court does not approve a discharge prior to determining whether there are incomplete procedures that may stand in the way as far as the debtor’s homestead exemption is concerned.
 If a debtor that had filed for bankruptcy under the Chapter 13 code receives a discharge, this means that they have cleared all the debts that were highlighted in the payment plan presented in the filing.
-This also means that the creditors that were listed in the Chapter 13 bankruptcy filing can no longer demand payment from the debtor unless it is a post-bankruptcy transaction.
+Therefore, the creditors that were listed in the Chapter 13 bankruptcy filing can no longer demand payment from the debtor unless it is a post-bankruptcy transaction.

 Keep in mind that the Chapter 13 Bankruptcy filing does not discharge some debts.
 They include long-term debt obligations such as education loans, specific taxes, alimony, child support, and mortgages.

-There is also a The Chapter 13 Hardship Discharge, which is a situation where the debtor requests the court to grant him/her a discharge if the debtor is unable to complete the plan.
+There is also a The Chapter 13 Hardship Discharge.
+This discharge describes a situation where the debtor requests the court to grant him/her a discharge if the debtor is unable to complete the plan.
 This may happen when the plan is confirmed, but the debtor is unable to complete the plan due to various circumstances.
 For example, a debtor might be unable to pay due to circumstances beyond his/her control.
 It may be due to illness or injury that leads to insufficient funds to pay off the remaining debt.